-Conclusion by Mendel: Mendel proposed that something was passed on from parent to progeny, and it was responsible for appearance of a particular trait in progeny.
+Mendel proposed that something was passed on from parent to progeny, and it was responsible for appearance of a particular trait in progeny.
 Mendel called them ‘factors’.
 After the discovery of genes, we know that these ‘factors’ are in fact genes.
 Therefore, genes are the units of inheritance.

 Based on his observations on monohybrid cross, Mendel proposed two laws, which are as follows:

-Law of Dominance: Characters are controlled by discreet units called factors.
+Characters are controlled by discreet units called factors.
 Factors occur in pairs.
 In a dissimilar pair of factors, one factor dominates (dominant factor) over the other (recessive factor).

-Law of Segregation: Members of a pair of alleles segregate during gamete formation.
+Members of a pair of alleles segregate during gamete formation.
 Due to segregation of alleles, a gamete receives either of the allele.

 Alleles: Genes which code for a pair of contrasting character are called alleles.
 They are slightly different forms of the same gene.

 Punnett Square: It was developed by a British geneticist, Reginald C. Punnett.
 It is a graphical representation to calculate the probability of all possible genotypes of offspring in a genetic cross.
 In a Punnett square, the possible gametes are written on two sides, usually in the top row and left columns.
 All possible combinations are represented in boxes; after the top row and left column.